-The Project Lead responded that he has met with Waimakariri staff last week, where both Councils outlined their plans and we found that we are tracking the same (in terms of plan structure).
+The Project Lead responded that he has met with Waimakariri staff last week, where both Councils outlined their plans and we are tracking the same.
 As Hurunui and others have gone through this before us, we don't have the same ability to collaborate with them.
 Our plan may be used as a template for future District Plan reviews.

 Mayor Coe suggested to the Project Lead that Ashburton may think they have a good template we should be looking at using.

 The Project Lead responded that we did look at their template, but they don't have chapters we require such as Strategic Direction.
 We hope that our plan will establish a good base for other plans to model moving forward.